microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 ### Install

 When the portable application is being installed by the Windows Package Manager, an entry will be created in Windows Apps & Features so the user will be able to see that the application is installed.

-The "AppPath" registry subkey will identify the path to the application so the user will be able to execute the program from any path via command prompt.
+Once the portable application is copied to the appropriate install location based on the preferences of the user, a symlink will be created that points to the portable application.
+The locations where these symlinks will be stored are "%LOCALAPPDATA%/Microsoft/WinGet/Links/" for user based installs, "Program Files/WinGet/Links/" for machine wide x64 installs and "Program Files (x86)/WinGet/Links/" for machine wide x86 installs.
+We will then append these paths to the PATH environment variable if they do not exist already.

+The filename of the symlink file determines the command alias that will be used when being executed in the command prompt.
+By default, the symlink filename we be the same as the filename of the portable exe.
+If a command value is specified in the manifest, then the symlink filename will be renamed to match the command value.
+If the rename argument is provided, then both the symlink filename and the portable exe filename will be renamed to match the rename argument value.

+>Note: In our initial design, we had opted to only writing to the "AppPath" registry subkey to install/register the portable application.
+However, we determined that this is not sufficient to support command-line execution, which does not look in the "AppPath" registry when locating executables.

 The data from “AppsAndFeaturesEntry” in the manifest will be used to specify the name of the package in Windows Apps & Features.
 Constraints for manifests with portable packages are covered below in the section on validating manifests.
 If the “AppsAndFeaturesEntry” doesn’t have a “DisplayName” value, then we will use the “PackageName”.
 The Product Code will be populated with the "PackageIdentifier" if it is not specified in the “AppsAndFeaturesEntry”.